The shape of a random affine Weyl group element and random core partitions: Introduction

 \subsection{Random $n$-core partitions}

-In the case of $W = A_{n-1}$, our results can be interpreted in terms of $n$-core partitions.
+In the case of $W = A_{n-1}$, Theorem~\ref{T:main} applied to a random reduced walk conditioned to remain in the fundamental Weyl chamber can be interpreted in terms of $n$-core partitions.
 Recall that a Young diagram is an $n$-core if no $n$-ribbon can be removed from it.
 Grow a random $n$-core from the empty partition by randomly adding boxes to the Young diagram, subject to the condition that the shape is always an $n$-core.
-The notation in the following Theorem is explained in Section \ref{sec:cores}.
+The notation in the following theorem is explained in Section~\ref{sec:cores}.